mwcm/sample_search_revival/readme.md

-as you can see in the html file, this is not mine, it belongs to someone named Judah but i was sad that the site went down and made a copy from archive.org
+as you can see in the html file: this is not my creation, it belongs to someone named Judah

+this is my copy made from archive.org

+just wanted to be able to use it without the prepended archive.org links